rkiel/npm-power-config/README.md

 }
 ```

-### Environments
+### Working with multiple environments

-It is not uncommon to have multiple deployment environments, such as development, test, and production.
+It is not uncommon to have multiple environments, such as development, test, and production.
 And as soon as you have multiple environments, your configuration will need to be different in each of those environments.

-By default, `power-config` supports the following environments: `local`, `dev`, `test`, and `prod`.
+`power-config` supports multiple working environments in a variety of ways so that you can create your configuration file exactly how you want it.
+By default, `power-config` is aware of the following environments: `local`, `dev`, `test`, and `prod`.
 (See the CLI examples on how you can change this default.)
-It supports a variety of ways to create your configuration file.

-In your example file, you can use the environments just like any other nested namespace.
+In your example file, you can use the environment just like any other nested namespace.

 ```json
 {